BuidlGuidl/event-wallet/README.md

-# Event Wallet
+# Talk Wallet

-This **forkable** project provides a web-based crypto (burner) wallet, aiming to enhance the experience of attendees at your event, by providing a gamification element.
-This allows interaction with other attendees, as well as the organizers and sponsors of the event.
+This **forkable** project provides a web-based crypto (burner) wallet, aiming to enhance the experience of attendees at your talk, by providing a gamification element.
+This allows interaction with other attendees, as well as the organizers.

-**Event Wallet** is designed for both crypto natives and newcomers to complete a series of activities, allowing them to have a more immersive experience within your crypto event, experimenting with common use-cases of the crypto space, like sending / receiving tokens, and minting NFTs.
+**Talk Wallet** is designed for both crypto natives and newcomers to complete a series of activities, allowing them to have a more immersive experience within your crypto event, experimenting with common use-cases of the crypto space, like sending / receiving tokens, and minting NFTs.

 ## Event Wallet features